Tagetik: History

 Tagetik has headquarters in Lucca, Italy and Stamford, Connecticut.
 In July 2014, the company announced $36 million in outside funding.
 In June 2015, the company acquired iNovasion, a Netherlands-based company, and opened its Benelux direct operation.
 In February 2016, Tagetik established Tagetik GmbH, a direct operation for the German, Austrian, and Swiss markets.
 In September 2016, the company opened a new office in Brussels.
 In December 2016, Tagetik established Tagetik Nordic AB, a direct operation for the Swedish, Norwegian, Finnish, Danish, and Icelandic markets, and opened a new office in Stockholm.

 On 6 April 2017 Tagetik was acquired by Wolters Kluwer.

 Product

-The company’s software monitors and manages financial performance and processes, such as budgeting, consolidation, planning and forecasting, disclosure management, and reporting.
+The company's software monitors and manages financial performance and processes, such as budgeting, consolidation, planning and forecasting, disclosure management, and reporting.
 The software uses Microsoft Office, using Microsoft Excel, Word and PowerPoint for input and report templates.
 The software also has connectors to Microsoft Power BI, SharePoint, SQL Server, Dynamics AX and NAV and runs on Microsoft Azure.

 Tagetik runs on Microsoft SQL Server, PostgreSQL, Oracle or SAP HANA databases.
 The company also has developed a connector to the Qlik Analytics Platform and to SAP to automate extracting and mapping data and metadata from SAP ECC FI, and BW tables.

-Via cpmVision, a Microsoft Power BI and CCH® Tagetik connection is established.
-Providing you with a scala of CCH® Tagetik functionality within the Power BI reporting instance.

-Analyst Evaluations

-Tagetik is routinely evaluated by recognized research and advisory firms.
-Recent evaluations include: